VOTMAN/AIGD-Server/README.md

 Detects which video game is being played in a video clip using AI-powered image embeddings.
 Drop in a clip or a screenshot, get the game name.

-Currently supports **CS2, Elden Ring, Hollow Knight, and Valorant**, with pre-built embeddings shipped directly in the repo.
+Currently supports **CS2, Elden Ring, Hollow Knight Series (Hollow Knight and HK Silksong), Apex Legends, Valorant, Cuphead and The Finals**, with pre-built embeddings shipped directly in the repo.

 ---